Hallan Roundhouses (Cladh Hallan)

 An Carra Standing Stone - 6.8 miles (Prehistoric Site)

-Nearest Accommodation to Hallan Roundhouses (Cladh Hallan):
+Nearest Holiday Cottages to Hallan Roundhouses (Cladh Hallan):

 Nearby accommodation is calculated 'as the crow flies' from Hallan Roundhouses (Cladh Hallan).
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.